prayash.io

 May 31, 2024

-Camping is one of my favorite hobbies.
-I’ve always wondered what life would be like on four wheels.
-It’s difficult to think about living on the road indefinitely, and understandably so.
-I’m not really into the idea of getting rid of all of my posessions and living out of a van—constantly on the move.
-But surely there could be a way to try it out without such a drastic commitment?
+Camping has always been one of my favorite hobbies, but I’ve always wondered what life might be like on four wheels.
+It’s difficult to think about living on the road indefinitely—and understandably so.
+I’m not really into the idea of getting rid of all of my posessions and living out of a van, constantly on the move.
+But surely, there’s a way to try out that lifestyle without making such a drastic commitment?

-Many years ago, my wife and I set a plan in motion to save up enough so that we could take a year off from work to travel the world and immerse ourself in our personal hobbies.
-And this adventure could be the perfect starting point.
-I talk more about the thought process behind this phase in my Leaving Apple post.
+Years ago, my wife and I set a plan in motion: to save enough money to take a year off from work, travel the world, and immerse ourselves in our personal passions.
+This adventure seemed like the perfect starting point for that dream.
+(I share more about the thought process behind in my Leaving Apple post.)

-After a bit of research, we decided to rent a fully loaded Sprinter van from a private owner through Outdoorsy.
-That way, we’re not permanently locked in, but we can also get a taste for that kind of lifestyle.
-We’ve been wanting to spend a lot more time playing outside lately anyways.
-Our goal was to visit some of the major national parks of western USA (with a dash of the Canadian Rockies).
-Here’s an illustration of the route we took.
+After some research, we decided to rent a fully equipped Sprinter van from a private owner through Outdoorsy.
+It felt like the ideal middle ground—no permanent commitment, but still a chance to experience van life firsthand.
+Plus, we’ve been wanting to spend a lot more time playing outside lately.
+Our goal was simple: to explore the iconic national parks of the western United States, with a touch of the Canadian Rockies for good measure.
+Below is an illustration of the route we took.

 Joshua Tree